AaryanPanigrahi/Oriented-FAST-Corner-Detector-ISP/README.md

 ## Project Overview

-This project implements a corner-detecting **image signal processor** that takes an input frame over AHB, performs Gaussian de-noising and optional downscaling, runs the FAST corner detection algorithm, applies non-maximum suppression (NMS), and exposes both the processed image and feature maps back over AHB.
-The design targets ASIC-style RTL with explicit SRAM-backed image buffers, making it a realistic prototype for ISP blocks used in embedded vision and SLAM pipelines.
+This project implements a corner-detecting **image signal processor** that takes an input frame flashed onto SRAM, performs Gaussian de-noising and optional downscaling, runs the FAST corner detection algorithm, applies non-maximum suppression (NMS), and exposes both the processed image and feature maps back over AHB.
+The design targets explicit SRAM-backed image buffers, making it a realistic prototype for ISP blocks used in embedded vision and SLAM pipelines.

 The ISP is organized as a set of modular processing stages—Gaussian, FAST, NMS, and visualization—connected by well-defined SRAM interfaces, enabling independent verification, pipelining, and future feature growth.